DannyPlatt/Jackie-The-Happy-Pumpkin/README.md

 too keep his inner fire shining bring
 (timer needs to be implemented)

+### Theme Justification
 The theme for this hackathon was "Night of the living tech" To fulfill this theme, I brough back something very near and dear to my childhood.
-Flash.
+Made with "Macromedia Flash professional 8" I present to you, Jackie the Happy Pumpkin; a Flash game.
 On Dec.
-31st 2020 Adobe discontinued Flash, and with it, many of the flash games that I as a child spent much time with.
+31st 2020 Adobe
+discontinued Flash, and with it, many of the flash games that I as a child spent much time with.
 From websites such as Miniclip, Candystand, Addicting games, and many